mariusschulz/jQuery.passwordStrength/Readme.md

 ## How does the plugin work?

 The password strength algorithm is quite basic.
-It keeps track of a score that increases when a user uses certain characters in his or her password.
+It keeps track of a score that increases when a user uses certain characters in their password.
-By default, you can configure by how much the score increases every for ...
+By default, you can configure by how much the score increases for ...

   - **each** character,
   - the usage of at least one **lowercase** character,